Bombardier aims to close plane deals ahead of Trudeau's China visit - Article - BNN

 The stock symbol {{StockChart.Ric}} does not exist

-SHANGHAI - Planemaker Bombardier (BBDb.TO) aims to close deals with Chinese airlines in time for an expected trip by Canadian Prime Minister Justin Trudeau to China next month, a senior Bombardier executive said on Tuesday.
+SHANGHAI — Planemaker Bombardier Inc (BBDB.TO) aims to close deals with Chinese airlines in upcoming months and is in talks with the country's three biggest airlines, a senior Bombardier executive said on Tuesday.

-Marc Meloche, Bombardier Commercial Aircraft's head of structured finance, told Reuters the planemaker was in talks with carriers, including China's three largest airlines, and leasing businesses on purchasing its C-Series plane.
+Marc Meloche, Bombardier Commercial Aircraft's head of structured finance, said in an interview the planemaker was also in discussions with leasing businesses on purchasing its C-Series plane.
+He spoke to Reuters while in China.

+Meloche said he hoped the deals could be announced during a visit by Prime Minister Justin Trudeau to China next month.

 "Prime Minister Trudeau is coming to China next month so there is optimism that Bombardier will be among those able to announce deals on that trip," he said.

+Government officials have previously said Trudeau is expected to attend the Asia Pacific Economic Cooperation meeting in Vietnam on Nov.
+11-12.

+Asked about the comment by the Canadian government official on Trudeau's travel, a Bombardier spokesman in Montreal did not offer an immediate comment.

-"Bombardier is talking to all three big Chinese airlines, as well as many regional (players) and start-ups.
-All are very interested in the Bombardier C-Series."
+Meloche added that China's interest is high.
+"Bombardier is talking to all three big Chinese airlines, as well as many regional [players] and startups.
+All are very interested in the Bombardier C-Series," he said.

-Bombardier is pushing hard for orders in China, the world’s fastest-growing aviation market, at a time when it faces threats to U.S. sales of the C-Series single-aisle jet because of a trade dispute with U.S. rival Boeing BA.N.
+Bombardier is pushing hard for orders in China, the world’s fastest-growing aviation market, at a time when it faces threats to U.S. sales of the C-Series single-aisle jet because of a trade dispute with U.S. rival Boeing Co (BA.N).

-The U.S. government is on Tuesday expected to slap a preliminary anti-subsidy duty on sales of C-Series jets over that dispute.
+The U.S. government on Tuesday is expected to slap a preliminary anti-subsidy duty on sales of C-Series jets over that dispute.

 Meloche also said that several Chinese lessors, many of which were looking at sale-and-leaseback opportunities, had issued term sheets in support of C-Series deliveries.

-New rules requiring Chinese airline start-ups to operate at least 25 smaller-city hopper jets before graduating to bigger aircraft have also fuelled hopes of Chinese demand for C-Series jets.
+New rules requiring Chinese airline startups to operate at least 25 smaller-city hopper jets before graduating to bigger aircraft have also fueled hopes of Chinese demand for C-Series jets.

 While current C-Series models accommodate 110 to 130 seats, above China's 100-seat limit for regional jets, Meloche said Bombardier can make adjustments to meet the requirements.